ramyardaneshgar/Protocols/README.md

 3. Client validates the certificate and sends a pre-master key.
 4. Both switch to encrypted communication using a shared session key.

-**Realization**: Even if an attacker intercepts traffic, without access to the negotiated key, they cannot decrypt the contents.
+Even if an attacker intercepts traffic, without access to the negotiated key, they cannot decrypt the contents.

 **4.1** DNS can also be secured using TLS.
 What is the three-letter acronym of the DNS protocol that uses TLS?
 **Answer**: DoT (DNS over TLS)